Our People

 "Ubuntu reminds us of our humanity, and that the only way towards liberation is together."

-Talia Charidah is a public health researcher and writer whose work has focused on the impact of displacement on identity formation and mental health, particularly for refugees and immigrants from the SWANA (Southwest Asia and North Africa) region.
-She is interested in the ways in which displaced people cultivate community and connect to their ancestral homelands, transcending borders.
+Talia Charidah is a public health researcher and writer whose work has focused on the impact of displacement on identity formation and mental health, particularly for refugees and immigrants.
+She is interested in the ways in which displaced people cultivate community.

 "To me, Ubuntu means acknowledgment of our interdependence, commitment to supporting each other and our communities, and trust in our shared knowledge and work."